 - The 5th of the 5 selectable Picture Modes is always automatically selected and used to store the calibration made by SpectraView II. - The Custom 3 memory location is always used to store the calibration.
-This location will be automatically named SpectraViewII. - The Color Gamut of the display can be adjusted by configuring the Target and re-calibrating.

-• The SpectraView II software can be used together with the NEC MultiProfiler software.
+This location will be automatically named SpectraViewII. - The Color Gamut of the display can be adjusted by configuring the Target and re-calibrating. - The SpectraView II software can be used together with the NEC MultiProfiler software.
 When MultiProfiler is used with SpectraView II, the ICC/ColorSync profile generated by SpectraView will always be activated by MultiProfiler when the Picture Mode calibrated by SpectraView II is selected.
-For all other Picture Modes, the ICC/ColorSync profiles generated by MultiProfiler will be used.

-• The number of Calibration and Profile steps (set in the Preferences) does not increase or decrease the accuracy of the grayscale calibration or ICC/ColorSync profile when calibrating the display.
-This is because the monitor's internal calibration is used.

-• Communications with the display can be via either DDC/CI or USB.
+For all other Picture Modes, the ICC/ColorSync profiles generated by MultiProfiler will be used. - The number of Calibration and Profile steps (set in the Preferences) does not increase or decrease the accuracy of the grayscale calibration or ICC/ColorSync profile when calibrating the display.
+This is because the monitor's internal calibration is used. - Communications with the display can be via either DDC/CI or USB.
 To use USB, connect a USB cable between the host PC and one of the USB inputs on the display.
 Make sure the correct USB input is selected on the OSD, or using the MultiProfiler application.
 On the Mac OS version of SpectraView II the USB connection will automatically be used when detected.
-On the Windows and Linux versions the USB connection can be manually selected using the Display Configuration dialog.

-• The PA242W, PA272W and PA302W models support the Update Internal Calibration function described on page 36.
+On the Windows and Linux versions the USB connection can be manually selected using the Display Configuration dialog. - The PA242W, PA272W, PA302W, PA322UHD, and X841UHD models support the Update Internal Calibration function described on page 37. - See the "Features by Model" on page 57 for all model specific functionality.